 Living in Sintra (30km)

-Sintra is also around half an hour away from Lisbon by train, and offers a significantly different lifestyle.
-A UNESCO World Heritage site, Sintra is a pleasant mountainside town that offers a great deal of tranquillity and a community vibe, with its range of independent shops and restaurants sure to keep you busy.
+Sintra is also around half an hour away from Lisbon by train and offers a significantly different lifestyle.
+A UNESCO World Heritage site, Sintra is a pleasant mountainside town that offers a great deal of tranquillity.
+Here, you’ll find a range of independent shops and restaurants sure to keep you busy.

-In addition to these popular areas, other towns such Carcavelos, Oeiras and Paço de Arcos offer convenient transport links in to the city.
+In addition to these popular areas, other towns such as Carcavelos, Oeiras and Paço de Arcos offer convenient transport links into the city.